+It’s 2022 and it’s about time that we have clean, natural and organic purple (and blue) shampoos!
 If you have brassy blonde, brunette, highlighted or gray hair, this natural and organic purple shampoo review is for you.
-I’ve found the best natural purple shampoo for blondes (and best blue shampoo for brunettes) you can buy.
+I’ve found the best natural purple shampoos for blondes (and best blue shampoo for brunettes) you can buy in 2022.
 And I have the before and after photos to prove it!
 Brighter blonde, ashy brunette and silver gray hair days are ahead.

 In this natural purple shampoo review I’ll explain: